mskelton/bytes/bytes/bash-arg-parsing.md

 ---

 I was writing a script the other day that I needed to accept some optional arguments.
-I found that I could use `getopt`, but turns out the simple approach was cleaner in the end.
+I found that I could use the `getopt` command, but turns out the simple approach was cleaner in the end.

 ```bash
 #!/usr/bin/env bash